 Populism is on the rise throughout the West and we are in a transformative moment the likes of which we have not seen in our lifetime.
 That is all the more reason to make distinctions when talking about wildly disparate countries and cultures.
 Too many journalists now put forward sweeping comparisons that create the illusion of a unified menace gathering over America and Europe.
 This makes it seem that we are in the grip of some dark magic, some unknowable and therefore irresistible force, when the reality is far more complex, and therefore far less inevitable.

 Nigel Farage might cite Brexit and Trump as symmetrically united waves of the future, but he himself is now in the dust heap of history.
-The south and north of Italy are about as similar to America’s Rust Belt and coasts as braciola is to meatloaf.
+The south and north of Italy are about as similar to America’s Rust Belt and coasts as braciola resembles meatloaf.
 In Austria, the far right was recently defeated in the presidential election.
-François Fillon, though a hard-line conservative, is not nearly as extreme as the right-wing Marine Le Pen.* And Germany would immolate itself before allowing another extreme right-wing party to come to power.
+François Fillon, though a hard-line conservative, is not nearly as extreme as the right-wing Marine Le Pen, whom he vanquished in France’s conservative primary in November.
+And Germany would immolate itself before allowing another extreme right-wing party to come to power.

 One of the many ironies of all this promiscuous international comparison-making is that as Trump is being, rightly, lambasted by the media for his support and praise of Putin, the media is busy making one analogy after another to Russia.